 The Mountains of Pi

-The Mountains of Pi is a facinating article about two brothers creating a super computer in their apartment.
-The article goes on to tell about who they are, their lives, and what has been like creating a super computer and how Pi is intertwined.
+The Mountains of Pi is a fascinating article about two brothers creating a supercomputer in their apartment.
+The article goes on to talk about who they are, their lives, the experience creating a supercomputer, and how Pi is intertwined.

 Used in this project: InDesign, Photoshop, etc.

 The goal for this project was to create the visuals for a multipage article spread, The Mountains of Pi by Richard Preston.
 We were to focus on creating designs that related to the content of the article.
 The article focuses on two brothers creating a supercomputer and an exploration of the number Pi.
 My approach was to manipulate typography and emphasize an important line in the article.